Volkswagen Eos Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Volkswagen Eos are $932 a year including full coverage.
-Comprehensive costs approximately $148, collision insurance costs $180, and liability insurance is $446.
-Buying just liability costs around $500 a year, and insurance for high-risk drivers costs around $2,002.
-Teenage drivers cost the most to insure at up to $3,790 a year.
+Average insurance rates for a Volkswagen Eos are $932 a year for full coverage.
+Comprehensive insurance costs around $148, collision insurance costs $180, and liability is $446.
+Liability-only coverage costs around $500 a year, and high-risk coverage costs $2,002 or more.
+Teens receive the highest rates at up to $3,790 a year.

 Average premium for full coverage: $932

-Prices include $500 policy deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and for different Eos trim levels.
+Rates are based on $500 policy deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and for all Eos models.

 Use the form below to get customized rates for your location.